linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 # Other Collar Strategies

 Collar-type strategies are quite flexible.
 We have focused on the case where the firm buys one put and sells one call.
 However, it is also possible to deal with fractional options.
 For example, consider the 400.78-440.78 collar above.
-We could buy one put to obtain full downside protection, and we could vary the strike price of the call by selling fractional calls at strike prices other than  $440.78.
-For example, we could lower the call strike price below$ 440.78, in which case we would obtain a higher premium per call.
+We could buy one put to obtain full downside protection, and we could vary the strike price of the call by selling fractional calls at strike prices other than  \$440.78.
+For example, we could lower the call strike price below\$ 440.78, in which case we would obtain a higher premium per call.
 To offset the higher premium, we could sell less than one call.
 The trade-off is that we cap the gold price on part of production at a lower level, but we maintain some participation at any price above the strike.

 Alternatively, we could raise the cap level (the strike price on the call) and sell more than one call.
 This would increase participation in gold price increases up to the cap level, but also have the effect of generating a net short position in gold if prices rose above the cap.